apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

        assert pc.tutorial_min_max(arr,
                                   skip_nulls=False).as_py() == l2

 With the unit test added we can run the pytest from the shell.
+To run a specific unit test, pass in the test name to the ``-k`` parameter.

 .. code:: console